Advertising & Public Relations

-These are what help junior Molly Riddle, an advertising and public relations major, learn about herself during her past three years at Drury.
-And Molly isn’t just a student.
-She is a resident assistant, a student organization president, and an avid fan of avocados, cats and antique shopping.
+These three things have helped junior Molly Riddle, an advertising and public relations major, learn about herself during her past three years at Drury.
+Molly isn’t just a student though; she is a resident assistant, a student organization president, an avid fan of avocados, cats and antique shopping.

 Get Involved, But Not Too Involved

 Because she is so involved on campus, Molly has plenty of been-there, done-that experiences to share with new students.
-One of the most important lessons she’s taken from all of those experiences is the importance of taking chances and getting involved as soon as you get to campus.
+One of the most important lessons she’s learned from her experiences is to take chances and get involved as soon as you get to campus.

 “My freshman year, I went home every weekend, and didn’t put myself out there.
 And my sophomore year, I put myself out there more, and did a lot of new things,” Molly recalls.
 “I think it was the best thing I have ever done.
 I just wish I had done it earlier.
 I would recommend that freshmen get involved.
 It doesn’t matter if they are joining Greek Life, or joining an organization, or just meeting new people in the dorm.
 Just put yourself out there.
 It’s worth it.“